-We have previously audited the Organization's 2017 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated September 20, 2017.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2017, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the Organization's 2018 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated September 20, 2018.
+As part of our audit of the 2019 financial statement, we also audited the adjustments described in Note 1 that were applied to retroactively apply the requirements of ASU 2016-14 to the 2018 financials statements.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2018, is consistent, in all material respects, with the audited financial statements from which it has been derived after adjustment for the retrospective application of ASU 2016-14.